jundalisay/spblist/content/en/research/kant/critique/intro/chapter-04.md

  <!-- to synthetical judgements a priori, -->
-But for active-thinking within-the-mind, such aid is entirely wanting.
+But for active-connective-thinking within-the-mind, such aid is entirely wanting.

-I can think of idea B being connected to idea A. But what more can I say about them?
+I can think of idea `B` being connected to idea `A`.
+But what more can I say about them?

 <!-- If I go out of and beyond the conception A, in order to recognize another B as connected with it, what foundation have I to rest on, whereby to render the synthesis possible?  -->